opensource-force/osf-blog/content/posts/you_are_not_a_number/part_12/index.md

 After all, they were dumb enough to become numbers.

 But I'd imagine that faced by some similarly nefarious captor dictating to us just what number we had to be our reactions might be similar to the prisoner's... unless we were actual prisoners where this is exactly what happens.
-And at the risk of a reductio ad Hitler, let's also remember how the nazis assigned numbers to the jews and members of other groups they wanted to extinguish.
+And at the risk of a reductio ad Hitler, let's also remember how the nazis assigned numbers to Jewish people and members of other groups they wanted to extinguish.

 #### A brief aside on how computers work, and how we can't get rid of numbers all together